Dr. Peter Berzins

 Julie Marshall, MSW is a Licensed Clinical Social Worker (#44SC05632600).
 She earned her Masters Degree in clinical social work from New York University.
 Julie has worked with children, adolescents, and adults in various clinical settings.
 Julie Marshall finds success in working with children and adolescents struggling with anxiety, depression, and school refusal.
 She easily relates to children and adolescents by bringing a flexible, accepting, and warm approach to therapy.

 Julie Marshall, LCSW uses Cognitive Behavior Therapy (CBT) to help children and adults to overcome difficulties and excel in life.
+She is certified in Mindfulness-Based Cognitive Therapy (MBCT) and trained in Mindfulness-Based Stress Reduction.
 She teaches individuals the coping skills they need to change the way they think, feel, and behave.

 Julie has experience integrating Motivational Interviewing into treatment which helps individuals connect with their own motivation for treatment and allows them to continue to work on treatment goals.
 This makes her more effective with adolescents who are not internally motivated for treatment or struggle with depression.
 Additionally, Julie incorporates Mindfulness Techniques into her treatment of anxiety and depression, as well as, into her own life.